GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 ### How to remove the consent form shown upon first login?

 By default, Gluu server will present users a consent form for release of personal data to the application (Casa).
-If you want to skip this prompt, edit the OIDC Casa client this way using oxTrust: Go to `OpenID Connect` > `Clients`, then select the gluu_casa* entry and check the `Pre-Authorization` field, finally, save changes by pressing on `Update`.
+In case this prompt is shown, edit the OIDC Casa client this way using oxTrust: Go to `OpenID Connect` > `Clients`, then select the gluu_casa* entry and check the `Pre-Authorization` field, finally, save changes by pressing on `Update`.

 ### Troubleshooting interception scripts